By Kara Sherrer

 In just 10 months, the Master of Science in Finance (MSF) prepares students to secure coveted jobs in the financial industry, ranging from investment banking to equity research to consulting.
-Walk through the 10-month program with this interactive timeline, and see our FAQ with Cherrie Clark, Program Director, and Blake Gore, Senior Associate Director of the Career Management Center.
+Walk through the 10-month program with this interactive timeline, and see our FAQ with Cherrie Wilkerson, Assistant Dean for Young Professional Programs and MSF Program Director, and Blake Gore, Senior Associate Director of the Career Management Center.

 What exactly is the Mod system?